 Imagine that you just got your first credit card.
 Because you have access to funds loaned to you by a credit card company and don’t have to wait for your paycheck to clear, you have decided to buy that jacket you’ve been eying and supplies to start that succulent garden you’ve been dreaming about.
 In the moment of shiny, plastic glory, not only do you forget about your budget and the monthly expenses that go along with it (like rent, groceries, and gas) but you also fail to take into account your long-term financial goals.
 If you don’t make enough to pay your credit card balance, then just like that: you fall into the group of students who have credit card debt.

 The average credit card debt for college students is $3,280, according to CollegeFinance.com.
 This is likely because college is expensive, and students have to use their cards to cover purchases like textbooks or even financial emergencies.
 Consequently, credit cards are just as easily used for nonessential purchases, such as online shopping sprees or fast food breaks, which can rack up a large amount of debt if you aren’t careful.
 Luckily, there are a few tips that may help you avoid credit card debt in college.

 1. Do your research

 Once you’ve made the decision to apply for a credit card, there are several things to be aware of.
 Because credit cards can serve a very important role in your personal finances, you’ll need to educate yourself on how credit cards work, the different types of cards available, and how they can be used responsibly.
-You’ll also want to understand how credit cards affect your credit score and can help you reach your financial goals in the future, whether that be renting an apartment or buying a car.
+You’ll also want to understand how credit cards differ from debit cards.
+They affect your credit score and can help you reach your financial goals in the future, whether that be renting an apartment or buying a car.
 Doing some credit card research can help you make informed decisions regarding your college finances, while boosting your confidence in your ability to handle money.